discordjs/guide/guide/command-handling/adding-features.md

 });
 ```

 That's it!
-You can now add new commands to your bot just like earlier.
-Make sure you create the new command files inside one of the sub-folders (or a new one) in the `commands` folder.
+When creating new files for commands, make sure you create it inside one of the sub-folders (or a new one) in the `commands` folder.

 ## Required arguments